LangUMS/langums/README.md

 * Arguments named `Expression` may either be numeric constants e.g. `42` or expressions like `x * 3`.
 * Text arguments must be passed in `"` quotes e.g. `"This is some text"`.
-* Location arguments may be passed without quotes if they do not contain spaces e.g. `MyLocation`, but `"My Location"` needs to be in quotes.
+* Location arguments may be passed without quotes if they do not contain spaces e.g. `MyLocation`, but `"My Location"` has to be in quotes.
 * The special value `AnyLocation` may be passed to `Location` type arguments.
 * The special value `All` may be passed to `Quantity` and `QuantityExpression` arguments involving unity quantities e.g. `kill(Player1, TerranMarine, All)`.